-(2) [Reduced AUs x reduced grazing days x AU daily rate] x 50 percent = Value of Grazing Reduction due to Fire
+(2) [Reduced AUs x reduced grazing days x AU daily rate] x 50 percent = Value of Grazing Reduction due to fire.

-[75 reduced AUs x 100 fewer grazing days x \$1.7520 daily payment rate] x 0.50 = \$6,750.
+[75 reduced AUs x 100 fewer grazing days x \$1.7520 daily payment rate] x 0.50 = \$6,570.

-In this case the eligible livestock producer would receive \$6,750 because the producer was not permitted to run 75 animal units on the Federally managed rangeland for 100 days of the grazing period.
+In this case the eligible livestock producer would receive \$6,570 because the producer was not permitted to run 75 animal units on the federally managed rangeland for 100 days of the grazing period.

-A Drought Impacted Wyoming Ranch
+A Drought Impacted Montana Ranch

-A Fremont County ranch annually has 500 cows with calf at side, 20 mature range bulls, 75 un-bred replacement heifers and 6 saddle horses at the beginning of the normal grazing season.

-1. The livestock inventory is grazed on 15,000 acres of non-irrigated native range owned and cash leased.
+An example - A Fergus County ranch annually has 500 cows with calf at side, 20 mature range bulls, 75 unbred replacement heifers and 6 saddle horses at the beginning of the normal grazing season.
+The livestock inventory grazes 15,000 acres of non-irrigated native range owned and cash leased.

-During the 2014 production year a D2 intensity-rated drought occurs in Fremont County.
+During the 2014 production year, a D2 intensity-rated drought occurs in Fergus County.
 The drought begins on July 15th and continues until September 28th.
-The normal grazing period in Fremont County, and all Wyoming counties, runs from April 1 through October 15.
+The normal grazing period in Fergus County runs from May 1 through December 15.